mark-bradshaw/mrhorse/README.md

 Often your route handlers end up doing a lot of repeated work to collect data, check for user rights, tack on special data, and otherwise prepare to do the work of replying to a request.
 It'd be very nice to keep the code that keeps getting repeated in a single location, and just apply it to routes declaratively.
 Often you end up repeating the same small bit of code across a lot of handlers to check for rights, or generate some tracking code, update a cookie, etc.  It's hard to see where these actions are happening across your site, code gets repeated, and updating that code to correct a bug can be tricky.

-[MrHorse](https://github.com/mark-bradshaw/mrhorse) let's you take those repeated bits of code and centralize them into  "policies", which are just single purpose javascript functions with the signature `function(request, reply, next)`.
+[MrHorse](https://github.com/mark-bradshaw/mrhorse) let's you take those repeated bits of code and centralize them into  "policies", which are just single purpose javascript functions with the signature `async function(request, h)`.
 Policies are a good fit whenever you find yourself repeating code in your handlers.
 Policies can be used for authentication, authorization, reply modification and shaping, logging, or just about anything else you can imagine.
 Policies can be applied at any point in the [Hapi request life cycle](http://hapijs.com/api#request-lifecycle), before authentication, before the request is processed, or even after a response has been created.
 Once you've created a policy, you just apply it to whatever routes need it and let MrHorse take care of the rest.

 Using policies you can easily mix and match your business logic into your routes in a declarative manner.
 This makes it much easier to see what is being done on each route, and allows you to centralize your authentication, authorization, or logging in one place to DRY out your code.
 If a policy decides that there's a problem with the current request it can immediately reply back with a 403 forbidden error, or the error of your choice.
 You always have the option of doing a custom reply as well, and MrHorse will see that and step out of the way.